 Written by: Greg Ellifritz

 Legendary special operations trainer Pat McNamara developed this drill and wrote about it in a recent Gunfighter Moment on Soldier Systems’ website.
 He calls it his “Five Second Standards.”
 The drills are shot on an IPSC target and only the “A-Zone” is used.
-Click here for printable A-Zone Targets to take to the range.
+The “A-Zone” is roughly 6″ x 11″.

 Start at a seven yard distance and set your shot timer for a five-second par time.
 Do each of the following as separate stages, keeping each stage under five seconds and all your hits in the A-Zone:

 – Two shots from the holster

 – Two shots strong hand only from the holster